 - Older than Television Heroic example: Mandrake The Magician, regarded by many as the first superhero, who first appeared first in 1934.

-- The Riddler from Batman, particularly in the animated series, was fond of tormenting Batman with illusions and virtual reality.
+- The Riddler, particularly in the animated series, was fond of tormenting Batman with illusions and virtual reality.

 - The Scarecrow does it even more, specializing in your deepest fears.